-Information required by the decree n°2012-557 Description and 2013 Data Scope 5- Description of the measures taken to prevent any air, water and ground pollution Not material due to the nature of the activity (i.e. financial services).
+Information required by the decree n°2012-557 Description and 2014 Data Scope 5- Description of the measures taken to prevent any air, water and ground pollution Not material due to the nature of the activity (i.e. financial services).
 Green House Gas emissions are reported below in the section "Green House Gas emissions" (see item 12) of this table.
-Due to the nature of its activity, other discharges in air, water or ground are not significant and are covered by an environmental management system in the premises the Group's affiliate are the main manager (see indicator 3 and the description of "SCOR's environmental N/A policy : general organization and main areas").
-6- Prevention, production and recycling of waste The Group selectively monitors its waste, particularly on the most toxic products for the environment (electronic and computer waste, batteries, ink cartridges and toners, etc.).
-The production of paper and cardboard waste is also monitored and consolidated throughout the Group, although the reinsurance industry uses less paper than the insurance industry.
-Group Most of the locations surveyed in 2013 reported on "paper waste" and to a lesser extent on other waste (IT & electronic, bulbs, toner, batteries, other).
-In 2013, sorted and recycled "paper waste" amounted to 128 tons.
+Due to the nature of its activity, other discharges in air, water or ground seriously affecting the environment are not significant and are covered by an environmental management system in the premises the Group's affiliate are the main manager (see indicator 3 and the description of "SCOR's environmental policy: general organization and main areas").
+N/A 6- Prevention, production, recycling and disposal of waste The Group selectively monitors its wastes, particularly on the most toxic products for the environment (electronic and computer waste, batteries, ink cartridges and toners, etc.).
+The production of paper and cardboard waste is also monitored and consolidated throughout the Group, although the reinsurance industry uses less paper than the insurance industry due to less desktop publishing.
+Group Most of the locations surveyed in 2014 reported on "paper waste" and to a lesser extent on other waste (IT & electronic, bulbs, toner, batteries, others).
+In 2014, sorted and recycled "paper waste" amounted to 151,2 tons.
 Paper recycling is a practice implemented in most of the locations surveyed.
-The volume of paper sorted and collected for recycling is higher than the volume of paper purchased over the year (88,6 tons).
-This difference is mainly due to archive clean-ups and to the inclusion of other waste in the "paper waste" category such as cardboard and newspapers.
-Nb: for several entities the production of sorted and recycled "paper waste" has been estimated on the basis of the purchases.
+The volume of paper sorted and collected for recycling is higher than the volume of paper purchased over the year (76.9 tons).
+This difference is mainly due to recurring archive clean-ups and to the inclusion of other waste in the "paper waste" category such as cardboard and newspapers.
+NB: for several entities the production of sorted and recycled "paper waste" has been estimated on the basis of the purchases.
 These estimation accounts for 5% of the volume reported above.
 7- Description of the measures taken to prevent sound pollution or any other form of pollution specifically concerning the company Not material due to the nature of the Group's activity (i.e. financial services).
-The direct impact of which are insignificant in terms of sound pollution N/A
+The direct impact of which are insignificant in terms of sound pollution.
+N/A